Salisbury Steak Without Eggs

 Best Egg-Free Binders

-Soaked bread is the easiest replacement because it adds structure and moisture at the same time.
-Tear a slice of bread into small pieces, dampen it with milk or broth, and mix it into the meat until the mixture feels evenly combined.
+Soaked bread is the simplest starting binder because it adds structure and moisture at the same time.
+Tear one slice into small pieces, dampen it with milk or broth, and mix it gently into the meat.

 Egg-Free Binder Amounts